aelias-eu/vent-axia-remote/README.md

 Aftwr connecting a full-duplex [RS232 sniffing cable](https://www.lammertbies.nl/comm/cable/rs-232-spy-monitor) and selecting parameters **96008N1** I finally saw the data and...
 ...this is a bit awkward - but I can't say that I didn't expect this when I found out, that this is a plain RS232 link.
 And the result is:

 The wired remote is sort-of a dumb serial connected display/keyboard.
 That means - it shows on the LCD diplay exactly what it receives.
+And why did I think of this before?
+Because of the language support - it's easier to maintain and upgrade just one device - in this case the MVHR main control board.
+If the manufacturer adds language suppoort there, he doesn't need to do anything with wired or wireless remotes as long as the firmware change does not change the wired remote communication protocol.

 The LCD display is 2 lines of 16 characters
 For example the packet is (everything is HEX data):